Triclosan removal from water

 Triclosan water treatment

-Among the available options for triclosan removal from water, Arvia Technology’s Nyex Rosalox™ system stands out as a cost-effective and environmentally friendly solution.
+Among the available options for Triclosan removal from water, Arvia Technology’s Nyex Rosalox™ system stands out as a cost-effective and environmentally friendly solution.
 This innovative system combines adsorption and oxidation, providing a comprehensive and effective solution for water purification.

-Nyex™ is specifically designed to target and remove micropollutants from water, ensuring efficient removal of triclosan molecules.
+Nyex™ is specifically designed to target and remove micropollutants from water, ensuring efficient removal of Triclosan molecules.

 Jerome Budin